Mailsite

-MailSite is a commercial mail server, calendar software, contact manager and collaborative software developed by Rockliffe Systems.
-MailSite was one of the first mail servers to run on Windows NT using Internet standards when version 1.2 was released in 1996.
-MailSite has been in continual development since 1996 with version 10 released in 2013.
-MailSite runs on a single Windows Server or a cluster of Windows Server computers.
-MailSite works natively with Microsoft Outlook versions 2007 to 2013 for mail, calendar and contacts without requiring any Outlook plug-ins.
-MailSite includes an Exchange ActiveSync (EAS) server for synchronizing mail, calendar and contacts with mobile devices.
+MailSite is a commercial mail server, calendar software, contact manager, and collaborative software that was developed by Rockliffe Systems.
+It was one of the first mail servers to run on Windows NT using Internet standards when version 1.2 was released in 1996 and is currently still in development.
+It also includes an Exchange ActiveSync (EAS) server for synchronizing mail, calendar and contacts with mobile devices.
 MailSite also works with Internet Standards-based mail clients such as Mozilla Thunderbird.

 Packages

 MailSite is sold in three package configurations for different markets.
 MailSite SE is a single-server package for small and medium enterprises.
 MailSite LE is a multi-server package for large enterprises.
 MailSite SP provides advanced multi-server clustering for service providers, hosting companies, internet service providers and telecommunication companies.

 Features

-MailSite provides a comprehensive set of features:
+MailSite provides the following set of features: